 - To get a sense of history, strategies have been developed since the early 200s.

 - This strategy document at Southampton was co-written by members of the Experts by Experience group

 - At the University of Central Lancashire the Business Plan was co-written with service users.

 - At the University of Lincoln, programme handbooks include reference to service user and carer involvement.

-- A role description for lay advisers to medical training in Wessex is available here.
+- A role description for lay advisers to medical training was developed by Wessex.
 While it relates to doctors rather than nurses, it provides a helpful reference point.

 - The strategy developed by the Open University is here.